cristiroma/drupal-solr/README.md

+**This project has been deprecated in favor o https://github.com/cristiroma/local-development-stack**

 # Apache Solr customized for Drupal site

 This Apache Solr 4.x distribution has been customized to work out of the box with a Drupal 7 installation.
 Contains the schema distributed with the search_api_solr module